feroult/yawp/README.md

 ### Endpoint Features

-So far, we've seen all functionality that you get by just annotating your POJO with @Endpoint.
-Now it's time to see how to add custom server side business logic to your model, so we can create real world application with specific needs.
+So far, you've seen all functionality that you get by just annotating your POJO with @Endpoint.
+Now it's time to see how to add custom server side business logic to your model, so you can create real world applications with specific needs.

-The way **YAWP!** deal with this is by allowing we to extend the default REST schema through **Features**.
+The way **YAWP!** deal with this is by allowing you to extend the default REST schema through **Features**.
 You can create three kind of features for your objects: **Actions**, **Transformers** and **Hooks**.

 ### Benefits